A cross-border market model with limited transmission capacities: Setup and main result

 In this subsection, we describe the inactive dynamics given by the piecewise constant interpolation

 of the $E$-valued random variables

-where $\dbtilde{B}^{(n)}_k$ denotes the bid prices of $F$ and $G,$ $\dbtilde{Q}^{(n)}_k$ denotes the sizes of the best bid and ask queues in $F$ and $G$, and $\dbtilde{C}^{(n)}_k$ denotes the net volume of all cross-border trades after $k$ order events.
+where $\dbtilde{B}^{(n)}_k$ denotes the bid prices in $F$ and $G,$ $\dbtilde{Q}^{(n)}_k$ denotes the sizes of the best bid and ask queues in $F$ and $G$, and $\dbtilde{C}^{(n)}_k$ denotes the net volume of all cross-border trades after $k$ order events.
 Since the national order books are decoupled in the inactive dynamics, the depletion of a single national order queue already causes a price change in the corresponding national LOB.
 Hence, the best bid prices in $F$ and $G$ will generally not coincide.
-Finally, since no cross-border trades are possible, the capacity process $\dbtilde{C}^{(n)}$ is constant for the whole trading period, i.e.~$\dbtilde{C}^{(n)}_k = \dbtilde{C}^{(n)}_0$ for all $k = 0,\cdots, T_n$.
-Let us denote by $(\dbtilde{\tau}^{(n)}_l)_{l\geq 1}$ the sequence of stopping times at which we observe a price change in the national order book of either $F$ or $G$ and by
+Finally, since no cross-border trades are possible, the capacity process $\dbtilde{C}^{(n)}$ is constant for the whole trading period, i.e.~$\dbtilde{C}^{(n)}_k = \dbtilde{C}^{(n)}_0$ for all $k \geq 0$.

-the reinitialization values after a price change.
-Let $\dbtilde{l}^{(n)}(k)$ denote the random number of price changes after $k$ order events in $\dbtilde{S}^{(n)}$.
-Then, $\dbtilde{S}^{(n)}_k$ starting from a deterministic initial state evolves as follows (cf.~\cite{CL21}): if the $k$-th incoming order is of type $(b,F),$ then